libssh2/libssh2/docs/libssh2_userauth_publickey_fromfile_ex.md

 *username_len* - Length of *username*.

-*publickey* - Path name of the public key file.
+*pubkeyfile* - Path name of the public key file.
 (e.g. /etc/ssh/hostkey.pub).
 If libssh2 is built against OpenSSL, this option can be set to NULL.